nikolajlauridsen/AcmeRaffle/README.md

 The site is a landig page for a raffle held by a fictional company called "Acme Corporation".

-The rules of the raffle is as follows
+The rules of the raffle are as follows

 1. You need a valid serial number from a purchased product
-2. You can enter twice for each valid serial number
+2. You can enter the raffle twice for each valid serial number
 3. You must be at least 18 years old to enter

 ## Getting started

 ### Installing ASP.NET Core

 This project is made with ASP.NET Core, if you don't have ASP.NET Core installed you can install it easily with the Visual Studio installer.

-Simply open the Visual Studio installer and select modify on you Visual Studio version, now check the box for ASP.NET and Web development, see image below.
+Simply open the Visual Studio installer and select modify on your Visual Studio version, now tick the box for ASP.NET and Web development, see image below.

 ![Install asp](https://raw.githubusercontent.com/nikolajlauridsen/AcmeRaffle/master/ReadMeImages/install_asp.jpg)

-You can always download and install ASP.NET Core if you don't wish to use Visual Studio, simply use this [link](https://dotnet.microsoft.com/download)
+You can also download and install ASP.NET Core manually, if you don't wish to use Visual Studio, simply use this [link](https://dotnet.microsoft.com/download)

 Once you have installed ASP.NET Core you should be ready to go.

 All required packages should be included in the project when you clone it, and the database is a sqlite database, which means there's no need for database setup, it's all ready to go.

 ### Launching the site

-You can launch the site two different ways, through the commandline and with Visual Studio, with Visual Studio being the easiest way.
+You can launch the site in two different ways, through the commandline or with Visual Studio, Visual Studio being the easiest way.

 #### Using Visual Studio